remysys/kaleidoscope/README.md

 # Kaleidoscope
-Implementing a simple language "Kaleidoscope" using LLVM components
+implementing a simple language "Kaleidoscope" using LLVM 11.x components